Krandheer/musings-with-randheer/content/docker crash course.md

 - Easier application deployment and scaling
 - Improved resource utilization compared to traditional virtual machines

-In this post I will take you from intro to ready to use docker.
-You will know everything you need to get started and working with docker.
+In this post, I will take you from the intro to ready-to-use docker.
+You will know everything you need to get started and work with docker.
 We will be understanding core concepts to creating and running your own containerized applications.
 ## Core Concepts: Images and Containers

 ### What is a Docker Image?

 A Docker image is a lightweight, standalone, and executable package that includes everything needed to run a piece of software.
 This includes the code, runtime, system tools, libraries, and settings.

 Think of an image as a blueprint or a snapshot of your application at a specific point in time.
-Images are the actual application artifacts that you can move around and share with others.
+Images are the actual application artefacts that you can move around and share with others.

 These images depend on other images, and they are stacked in that way.
-For example a Node image might depend on linux distribution such as a version of alpine.
-When we pull another version of same image we will see that the other image on which these images depends will not be pulled because they may have been pulled already for some other versions and support the current version we are pulling.
+For example, a Node image might depend on Linux distribution such as a version of Alpine.
+When we pull another version of same image we will see that the other image on which these images depend will not be pulled because they may have been pulled already for some other versions and support the current version we are pulling.
 ### What is a Docker Container?

 A container is a runtime instance of the image.
 Containers are the environments in which the images run.